Vuk97/nimbora-docs/docs/concepts/guide/02-earn.md

 ![alt](https://i.ibb.co/P4Vbc55/Screenshot-556.png)

 1. **Base**: Represents default strategy yield.
-2. **Boost**: Represents incentives added by the Nimbora team to enable higher APR.
+2. **Boost**: Represents incentives provided by the Nimbora team using the [Starknet Catalyst grant](https://medium.com/@Nimbora/nimbora-and-starknet-catalyst-program-14cc7f2f1ab5).
-3. **Incentives**: Represents incentives provided by the Starknet Foundation.
+3. **Incentives**: Represents incentives provided by the Starknet Foundation as a part of the [DeFi Spring initiative](https://medium.com/@Nimbora/nimbora-joins-starknet-defi-spring-d7921e56e2e4).

 **Underlying protocols**.
 Underlying protocols linked to the strategy are displayed, you can choose the one you are the most comfortable with.